 What are the limitations of MBR disk?

-If more partitions are needed, you have to build a secondary structure known as extended partition, and then you can create logical partitions.
+If more partitions are needed, you have to build a secondary structure known as an extended partition, and then you can create logical partitions on the extended partition.

 MBR partitioning rules are complex and poorly specified.